Documentary Film in the Public Interest Fellows Program

 In addition to their primary research project, fellows are expected to participate in a range of activities throughout the semester, including:

-• Minimum of one public speaking event and one student-facing event (workshop, roundtable discussion, etc.) per semester
+• Minimum of one public speaking event and/or one student-facing event (workshop, roundtable discussion, masterclass, etc.)

-• Periodic student office hours (1-2 hours per month)
+• Student office hours (1-2 hours per fellowship period; in-person or virtual)

 • Regular meetings with fellowship cohort and faculty mentors